ChangelogBook a demoSign up

 4. Storage considerations: Determine where the unified data will be stored (for example, an existing or new table in your data warehouse).
 Your decision can affect query performance, how you update downstream destinations, and may have cost implications.

-To ensure continuity in your analytics and a smooth transition for data consumers, we'll union the historical Segment data with the new Hightouch Events data.
+To keep your analytics continuous for data consumers, union the historical Segment data with the new Hightouch Events data.

 Your process will depend on where you've decided to store the unioned data and any needed data transformations.
 We've sketched in SQL here for inserting 2 years of historical data from a prior provider (in this case Segment) into the Hightouch tables with minimal transformation.

-In this particular case, we're only going to insert events from Segment that don't have a migrationId, since any event in Segment with a migrationId should already be in the Hightouch tables.
+In this particular case, we're only going to insert events from Segment that don't have a context_migration_id, since any dual-tracked event already exists in the Hightouch tables.
+The context_migration_id column only exists when your event storage destination writes context fields as columns; if it stores context as JSON, extract the value from the JSON column instead.

 -- Insert historical data from Segment to Hightouch identifies table